BlueNalgene/LaTeX_Guided_Course/index.md

 ---

-The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task:
+The best way to learn how to program is to do something useful, so this introduction to LaTeX is built around a common scientific task:
-**data analysis**.
+**publication preparation**.

 ### Arthritis Inflammation
 We are studying **inflammation in patients** who have been given a new treatment for arthritis, and